ranoya/poepalette/docs/writeplugins.md

   let jsonfile = `MYJSONURL`; // Change the URL here (imperative)

-  let namekey = `Name`; // Change the Key for the Title of the links, if needed let groupkey = `Group`; // Change the Key for the Groups of the links, if needed let linkkey = `Link`; // Change the Key for the link url of the links, if needed
+  let namekey = `nome`; // Change the Key for the Title of the links, if needed let groupkey = `linguagem`; // Change the Key for the Groups of the links, if needed let linkkey = `link`; // Change the Key for the link url of the links, if needed let typekey = `Type`; // Change the Key for the link type of the links, if needed

   // Don't mess with the rest, if you don't want trouble ;-)